Dr. Muriel Moser-Gerber

 Internationale Konferenz (20.- 22.
 März 2015, Frankfurt am Main) zur kaiserlichen Präsenz im spätantiken Rom.
 Weitere Informationen finden Sie hier.
 Die Beiträge der Konferenz sind, um 4 Aufsätze ergänzt, in Antiquité Tardive 25 (2017) erschienen.

 Frauen in der politischen Öffentlichkeit begegnen besonderen, gender-spezifischen Vorurteilen, Erwartungen und Reaktionen.
 Welche dies sein können, und inwiefern sich hier Konstanten vom alten Rom bis in die Gegenwart ziehen lassen, war Thema eines interdisziplinären Online-Panels mit Beiträgen aus der Geschichtswissenschaft, der Politikwissenschaft und der Soziologie, das ich im Namen der Johanna Quandt Young Academy gemeinsam mit Jun.-Prof. Sandra Eckert und dem Cornelia Goethe Centrums der Goethe Universität Frankfurt veranstaltet haben.
-Eine Übersicht der Beiträge und ein Video der Veranstaltung finden Sie hier.

 Lehrforschungsprojekt "Skandal in Rom": Gemeinsam mit meiner Kollegin Dr. Annika Klein habe ich auf der Lehrforschungsplatform USE einige Tweets und Zeitungsbeiträgen veröffentlicht, die die TeilnehmerInnen unserer gleichnamigen Übung ausgehend von antiken Schriftquellen verfasst haben.
 Ziel der Übung war es, die Techniken der Skandalisierung von Personen in römischen Schriftquellen herauszuarbeiten.
 Viel Spaß beim Stöbern!

-Dr Muriel Moser-Gerber: Fields of Research and Projects
+PD Dr Muriel Moser-Gerber: Fields of Research and Projects

-> The later Roman empire/ Late Antiquity:
+> The later Roman empire/ Late Antiquity

-> General:
+> General

 - The construction and exercise of political power and imperial authority

-- Speech acts of rulers and Dound History
+- Speech acts and Power

-- Women in (late) Roman politics and society
+- Women in antiquity

 - Greek and Roman Epigraphy